eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/10-Subscription level resources.md

 Resources are typically assigned to a Resource Group in your Azure subscription.
 You can use subscription-level deployments to create Resource Groups and resources that apply across your subscription.

 To create a Resource Group in an Azure Resource Manager template, define a `Microsoft.Resources/resourceGroups` resource with a name and location for the Resource Group.
-It is possible to create a Resource Group and deploy resources to that Resource Group within the same template.
+It is possible to create a Resource Group and deploy resources to that Resource Group, within the same template.

 There are some services that you may want to deploy across a subscription and make available to all Resource Groups, such as: